IUDataStructuresCourse/course-web-page-spring-2025/lectures/dfs.md

 even after restarting.
 So vertex D would be visited in the search that started from A but not in the search that started from E.

 There are two ways to implement DFS.
-The first is like the algorithm for BFS, but replaces the queue with a stack.
+The first is similar to the algorithm for BFS, but replaces the queue with a stack.
+(It also changes the moment at which a node is marked as visited to when it is removed from the stack.)

     stack.push(start)
     while not stack.empty()